 There's something quite magical about spending time in a quaint log cabin, nestled in between some tall pines, bordered by a little frozen creek.
 For many eager to leave the busy hustle and bustle of city life, a weekend wilderness getaway is perfect.
 After a day of hiking or skiing, there's nothing more relaxing than cozying up on the sofa in front of a roaring fire with a good book and a mug of hot chocolate.

 When it comes to choosing the right fireplace or stove for your winter getaway, there are a few things that you should keep in mind.
 First of all, you want your fireplace to complement the rustic look and feel of your log cabin but you also want it to be safe and energy efficient.
-Let me break down for you some things to look for when shopping for fireplaces for your home away from home.
+Let me break down for you some things to look for when shopping for a cabin fireplace for your home away from home.

 When shopping for the ideal fireplace for your log cabin, you need to think about what kind of space you have to work with.
 Do you own your cabin, or do you rent it?
 If you are an owner, you have more flexibility in the type of heating appliance you choose.